In my head, Kelly was always old.

-In my head, Kelly was always old.

-In my head, Kelly was always old.
-I can remember visiting him and Granny Margie in East London, South Africa, when I was too small to reach the buzzer on the gate of their apartment building.
-My dad, uncle, aunt or, whoever else was around, would boost me up to type in the code I can still remember today.
+I remember visiting him and my Granny Margie at their two-bedroom apartment in East London, South Africa when I was too small to reach the buzzer on the gate of their apartment building and too weak to heave it open after the mechanical lock released.
+My dad, uncle, aunt, or whoever else was around would boost me up to type in the code I still remember.
 But even back then, Kelly was old.

 “There’s no need to inflict your deafness on everyone else who lives in the building.”

 To which he’d reply, “What?
-What are you saying?” even though their chairs were only a meter and a half apart.
+What are you saying?” even though their chairs were a meter and a half apart.

-She’d tell him again, louder.
+She’d tell him again, but louder.

-And he’d reply, “I’m not deaf.”
+And he’d huff, “I’m not deaf.”

 Most notably, the one-liner he said so often I could recite it back to him before I knew how to spell recite.